2018 – 2026

 The lawsuits

 • Musk v.
 Altman, Brockman, OpenAI, et al. Filed February 29, 2024 in California state court alleging breach of the founding agreement; voluntarily dismissed June 2024; refiled August 2024 in N.D.
 Cal. with additional claims including RICO.
-Status: ongoing — verify at write time.
+Tried in spring 2026; on May 18, 2026 the advisory jury found for OpenAI on statute-of-limitations grounds and Musk signaled an appeal — verify the current docket status on the lawsuits page.

 • The New York Times Company v.
 Microsoft Corp. & OpenAI (S.D.N.Y., filed December 27, 2023).
 The flagship publisher copyright case, alleging mass copying of Times articles into the training corpus and reproduction of paywalled content in outputs.
 A motion-to-dismiss ruling in 2024 narrowed but did not gut the case.